BlackArch/blackarch/docs/HOWTO-DEV.md

 - Create the PKGBUILD and build it in the clean chroot environment to ensure that buildtime dependeces aren't missing.

-- If the package was built, install and execute it in the clean chroot environment to ensure that runtime dependences aren't missing.
+- If the package was built, install and execute it in the clean chroot environment to ensure that runtime dependencies aren't missing.

 - Install the package in the full existing BlackArch Linux installation to ensure that there aren't conflicting files.